-Doping Authority Netherlands has an Advisory Board that consisted of five persons in 2019 (see Annex 2 for the members of the Board).
-The Board met on four occasions in 2011.
+Doping Authority Netherlands has an Advisory Board that consisted of five persons in 2020 (see Annex 2 for the members of the Board).
+The Board met on five occasions.
 In addition to discussing and commenting on the work of Doping Authority Netherlands on the basis of progress reports and other documents, the Board's task is to make recommendations to the CEO of Doping Authority Netherlands.
-The Board issued six advisory reports in 2019.
+The Board issued five advisory reports in 2020.
 These were sent for information purposes to the Ministry of Health, Welfare and Sport accompanied by an assessment from the CEO.

-During the year under review, Doping Authority Netherlands had four departments (Education, Enforcement & Investigation, Legal Affairs and Support).
+During the year under review, Doping Authority Netherlands had four departments (Education, Enforcement & Investigations, Legal Affairs and Support).
 Together with the CEO, the four heads of department constitute the Office Board (Bestuurstafel).

 Doping Control Officials (DCOs)

-In addition to the permanent staff, there were 16 part-time Doping Control Officials at the end of 2019 (nine men and seven women, see Annex 3), who were appointed under 'minimum hours' contracts.
+In addition to the office staff, there were fifteen part-time doping control officials at year-end 2020 (nine men and six women, see Annex 3), who were appointed under 'minimum hours' contracts.
 The number of hours covered by these contracts was increased in some cases in 2020.
 The contracts now account for 2.0 FTEs.

 Company Emergency Services (BHV)

 Doping Authority Netherlands has three in-house emergency response workers to maximise the probability of enough support being available when it is needed.
-There were no significant incidents in 2019.
-An evacuation drill was conducted in collaboration with the other tenants in the office building.
+There were no significant incidents in 2020.
+A refresher course was followed with the other tenants in the office building.

 Therapeutic Use Exemption Committee (TUE committee)

 One of the provisions in the doping regulations relates to the procedure for the use of prohibited medication.
-Doping Authority Netherlands has established, for the Dutch sports associations, a committee known as the Therapeutic Use Exemption Committee (TUE committee), which consists of independent doctors.
+Doping Authority Netherlands has, for the Dutch sports associations, a committee known as the Therapeutic Use Exemption Committee (TUE committee), which consists of independent doctors.
 There is also a TUE Appeals Committee made up of other doctors with an independent status.

-Compliance with Doping Sanctions Committee and Appeals Committee for Compliance with Doping Sanctions
+Compliance with Doping Sanctions Committee (CND) and Appeals Committee for Compliance with Doping Sanctions (BND)

 Consultations with the Ministry

 Doping Authority Netherlands is a government organisation covered by the National Code of Conduct for Integrity.
-Preventing fraudulent conduct is an ongoing focus of attention and a standing component of the annual performance interviews.
-No infringements of the Code of Conduct were observed in 2019.
+The prevention of fraudulent activity is a constant focus of attention and a standing component of the annual performance interviews.
+No infringements of the Code of Conduct were observed in 2020.

 Informal complaints, mistakes, areas for improvement and data leaks are a standard item on the agenda during the fortnightly meetings of the Office Board, and the discussion is noted in the minutes of these meetings.

-In order to meet all the requirements of the Archives Act, a project was initiated in 2019 for the adoption and publication of Management Arrangements.
+In order to meet all the requirements of the Archives Act, a selection list was drawn up in collaboration with the Dutch National Archives in 2020.